 - 2000: The Department of Defense ends its practice of making GPS purposefully inaccurate, and the system suddenly becomes 10 times more accurate, leading to a revolution in many industries that could benefit from the technology.

-- 2001: With the technology now significantly more accurate, many more private companies begin creating GPS devices, with in-car navigation systems proliferating and growing in popularity.
+- 2001: With the technology now significantly more accurate, many more private companies begin creating GPS devices and car GPS trackers, with in-car navigation systems proliferating and growing in popularity.

 - 2005: A new generation of GPS satellite, the Block II, is launched from Cape Canaveral, Florida.